-Category Definition Course SLO CONTENT Knowledge of the concepts, principles, terminology and methodologies used within the historical discipline.
+Category Definition Course SLO CONTENT Knowledge of the concepts, principles, terminology and nethodologies used within he historical discipline.
 Students will demonstrate competence in the terminology, concepts, methodologies and theories used within the historical discipline.
 Students will also discuss the roles of social structure and status of different groups within the United States.
 Students will be assessed via: Weekly Interactive Readings, Perusall Discussions, Exams, and a Final Project.
-COMMUNICATION Communication is the development and expression of ideas in written and oral forms.
+COMMUNICATION Communication is the levelopment and expression of ideas in written and oral forms.
 Students will communicate knowledge, ideas, and reasoning clearly and effectively in written or oral forms appropriate to the historical discipline.
 Students will be assessed via: Weekly Interactive Readings, Perusall Discussions, Exams, and a Final Project.

-CRITICAL THINKING Critical thinking is characterized by the of issues, ideas, and evidence before accepting or or conclusion.

-Students will analyze information carefully and logically from multiple perspectives, using historical methods, and develop reasoned solutions to problems.
-Students will also analyze and evaluate their own comprehensive analysis cultural norms and values in relation to those of other cultures.
-Students will identify, evaluate and compare their own social status, opportunities and constraints with formulating an opinion those of other persons and groups.
+CRITICAL THINKING Critical thinking is characterized by the comprehensive analysis of ssues, ideas, and evidence before accepting or cormulating an opinion or conclusion.
+Students will analyze information carefully and logically from multiple perspectives, using historical methods, and levelop reasoned solutions to problems.
+Students will also analyze and evaluate their own cultural norms and values in relation to those of other cultures.
+Students will identify, evaluate and compare their own social status, opportunities and constraints with those of other persons and groups.
 Students will be assessed via: Weekly Interactive Readings, Perusall Discussions, Exams, and a Final Project.